microsoft/PowerToys/doc/devdocs/localization.md

 ### C++

-C++ projects do not support `resx` files, and instead use `rc` files along with `resource.h` files.
-The CDPX pipeline however doesn't support localizing `rc` files and the other alternative they support is directly translating the resources from the binary which makes it harder to maintain resources.
-To avoid this, a custom script has been added which expects a resx file and converts the entries to an rc file with a string table and adds resource declarations to a resource.h file so that the resources can be compiled with the C++ project.
+C++ projects do not support resx files, and instead use rc files along with _resource.h_ files.
+The CDPX pipeline however doesn't support localizing rc files and the other alternative they support is directly translating the resources from the binary which makes it harder to maintain resources.
+To avoid this, a custom script has been added which expects a resx file and converts the entries to an rc file with a string table and adds resource declarations to a _resource.h_ file so that the resources can be compiled with the C++ project.

-If you already have a .rc file, copy the string table to a separate txt file and run the [convert-stringtable-to-resx.ps1](https://github.com/microsoft/PowerToys/blob/main/tools/build/convert-stringtable-to-resx.ps1) script on it.
+If you already have a rc file, copy the string table to a separate txt file and run the [convert-stringtable-to-resx.ps1](https://github.com/microsoft/PowerToys/blob/main/tools/build/convert-stringtable-to-resx.ps1) script on it.
 This script is not very robust to input, and requires the data in a specific format, where `IDS_ResName L"ResourceValue"` and any number of spaces can be present in between.
-The script converts this file to the format expected by [resgen](https://docs.microsoft.com/dotnet/framework/tools/resgen-exe-resource-file-generator#Convert), which will convert it to resx.
+The script converts this file to the format expected by [resgen](https://docs.microsoft.com/dotnet/framework/tools/resgen-exe-resource-file-generator#Convert), which will convert it to _.resx_.
 The resource names are changed from all uppercase to title case, and the `IDS_` prefix is removed.
-Escape characters might have to be manually replaced, for example .rc files would have escaped double quotes as `""`, so this should be replaced with just `"` before converting to the resx files.
+Escape characters might have to be manually replaced, for example rc files would have escaped double quotes as `""`, so this should be replaced with just `"` before converting to the resx files.

-After generating the resx file, rename the existing rc and h files to ProjName.base.rc and resource.base.h.
-In the rc file remove the string table which is to be localized and in the .h file remove all `#define`s corresponding to localized resources.
-In the vcxproj of the C++ project, add the following build event:
+After generating the resx file, rename the existing _.rc_ and _.h_ files to _ProjName.base.rc_ and _resource.base.h_.
+In the rc file remove the string table which is to be localized, and in the _.h_ file remove all `#define`s corresponding to localized resources.
+In the _.vcxproj_ of the C++ project, add the following build event:

 ```cpp
 <Target Name="GenerateResourceFiles" BeforeTargets="PrepareForBuild">